This lesson is still being designed and assembled (Pre-Alpha version)

 There are many variants of neural network algorithms, each serving specific goals.
 The following list contains some of the more popular ones:

-We will return to these names, what they are in a nutshell, and their applications in the last episode of this lesson.
+We will return to these names, what they are in a nutshell, and their applications in the last lesson of this module.

 Deep learning tools and services

 There are many deep learning tools and services currently available.
-Below is a list of the most used tools for deep learning:
+Below is the top 10 Deep Learning frameworks in 2025:

 Introduction to TensorFlow and Keras